OCA/l10n-china/l10n_cn_fapiao/README.rst

 #.
 A fapiao is received or emitted.
 #.
 The document can be scanned as image.
 #.
-A new fapiao is created in OpenERP.
+A new fapiao is created in Odoo.
 #.
 The scanned document is uploaded to the newly created object as attachment.
 #.
-Fapiao allocation to invoice: Fapiao and OpenERP invoices can be
+Fapiao allocation to invoice: Fapiao and Odoo invoices can be
   linked to each other.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas